 Enhancements to the course since 2016 have been under the design and direction of prominent Canadian golf course architect, Gary Browning.
 Some of our most recent improvements include:

 - Construction of new outdoor golf club shelters, an expanded landing area for staging of golf carts, and a number of aesthetic improvements to the front entrance area to enhance the back shop experience for Members.

 - Renovation to the underground club storage area to provide better care and organized storage for Member equipment.

 - Complete rebuild of Green #18 to improve playability.

 - Reconstruction of Greens #8, 10, 11, 12 and 15.
 Greens 8, 10 and 11 reopened in late May 2019, and Greens 12 and 15 reopened in early June 2019.

 - Major update to Pinebrook's Golf Course Master Plan.

-- Enhancements to all remaining greens will be executed over the 2019/20 fall-shoulder seasons to minimize the impact to play on the golf course.
+- Enhancements to all remaining greens will be executed over the 2019 fall-shoulder season to minimize the impact to play on the golf course.